shreyjain13/shreyjain13.github.io/index.md

        in_header: homepage.html
 ---

 Working on personal branding in the Metaverse and DAO tooling.
-Testing 123 New Site : ).

 Previously, I did some work in healthcare, both [public health](https://flatten.ca) and [machine learning for health (domain generalization)](https://shreyj.com/publications).